-&lt;sup>70 See, for example, 2015 ONI Report, p.
+70 See, for example, 2015 ONI Report, p.
 23, and "China Plans New Generation of Carriers as Sea Disputes Grow," Bloomberg News, April 24, 2013.

-&lt;sup>75 "Over 20 J-15 Fighters Can Land on the Liaoning Aircraft Carrier," People's Daily Online, September 7, 2015.
-Associated Press, "China Says Aircraft Carrier Now Ready for Combat," Washington Post, November 15, 2016; Jesse Johnson, "China Says Its First Aircraft Carrier Is Now 'Combat Ready," Japan Times, November 15, 2016.
+75 "Over 20 J-15 Fighters Can Land on the Liaoning Aircraft Carrier," People's Daily Online, September 7, 2015.

+76 Associated Press, "China Says Aircraft Carrier Now Ready for Combat," Washington Post, November 15, 2016; Jesse Johnson, "China Says Its First Aircraft Carrier Is Now 'Combat Ready," Japan Times, November 15, 2016.

-There were pictures showing 13 J-15s and 1 Z-18 [helicopter] on deck at the same time.
-I am sure more aircraft were in the hangar at the time.
-There were also pictures showing 7 helicopters and multiple J-15s at the same time.
-That's definitely something [the] Russian Navy is not capable of carrying out at the moment.
-Secondly, the J-15s appeared to have been taking off and landing in very quick succession based on the still photos that we saw.
-There were 2 J-15s set up in take off location with more J-15 looked ready to be moved over after each takeoff.
-We have vet to see night time operation photos of J-15, but this reportedly have also taken place in South China Sea.
+moved over after each takeoff.
+We have yet to see night time operation photos of J-15, but this reportedly have also taken place in South China Sea.
 After that, the next big hurdle for J-15 operations would be taking off and landing in bad weather and high sea state conditions.
 What they have achieved thus far in terms of flight operation intensity at different times of day is something they didn't even train on land before PLAAF's modernization efforts.
 And finally, we have seen a variety of helicopters and J-15s set up for different missions.
 J-15s have been shown carrying AAMs and AShMs [anti-ship missiles] for air superiority roles and anti-shipping roles.
 An EW [electronic warfare] variant of [the] J-15 was developed and flew last year.
 We have also seen J-15 with [an] UPAZ-1A refueling pod under [its] centerline to allow for buddy to buddy refueling.
-While this is not ideal, J-15s have already shown more multi-role capabilities than [the] Su-33 showed with [the Russian] Adm K[uznetsov] carrier.
+While this is not ideal, J-15s have already shown more multi-role capabilities than [the] Su-33 showed with [the Russian] Adm K[uznetsov] carrier.77